cloudnull/rcbops_allinone_inone/README.rst

 Set this to override the RCBOPS Developer Mode, DEFAULT is False:
   DEVELOPER_MODE=True or False

+Set this to Enable or Disable Package Upgrades, DEFAULT is False DO_PACKAGE_UPGRADES=True or False

 Set this to override the chef default password, DEFAULT is "Random Things":
   CHEF_PW=""